-The Blue Sky trailhead and Blue Sky trail are OPEN.
+The Blue Sky Trailhead and Blue Sky Trail are OPEN.
 Please be prepared for snowpacked, icy, or muddy conditions.
 Yak-trax or similar traction aids recommended.
 Please stay on trail and do not go around muddy spots.
 If people go around muddy areas, the trail widens and vegetation is trampled.
 A widened trail is very difficult and expensive to restore.
 Thank you for helping to keep your open spaces beautiful!

 The Blue Sky Trailhead often reaches capacity during weekends and holidays.
 We recommend carpooling, coming during non-peak times and trying out other less-used open spaces.
 Please plan accordingly.
 Thanks!

 For Natural Resources events and activities, check out the Events Calendar!

-Weather conditions can change rapidly at open space areas.
-Dress in layers, carry extra clothing, and be prepared for cold, wet, and stormy weather.
+Weather conditions can change rapidly on open spaces.
+Dress in layers, carry extra clothing, and be prepared for cold, wet and stormy weather.